US student visa information

 5. Preparing for the visa interview

-Prior to meeting with US Embassy officials you will need to pay a $100 SEVIS fee to the US government, and a visa processing fee (the procedure will differ from one US Embassy/Consulate to another).
+Prior to meeting with US Embassy officials you will need to pay a $350 SEVIS fee (effective 24 June 2019) to the US government, and a visa processing fee (the procedure will differ from one US Embassy/Consulate to another).
 You should also make sure you have all the documentation you will need when you go for the interview: